-Change boot Java runtime for DataGrip
+Change the boot Java runtime of the IDE

-As a Java application, DataGrip includes JetBrains Runtime (based on OpenJDK 11), which is used by default.
-It is recommended to run DataGrip using JetBrains Runtime, which fixes various known OpenJDK and Oracle JDK bugs, and provides better performance and stability.
+As a Java application, DataGrip requires a Java runtime environment (JRE).
+By default, DataGrip uses JetBrains Runtime (a fork of OpenJDK), which is included with the IDE.
+JetBrains Runtime fixes various known OpenJDK and Oracle JDK bugs, and provides better performance and stability.
 However, in some cases you may be required to use another Java runtime or a specific version of JetBrains Runtime.

 Switch the Java runtime used to run DataGrip

-Select the desired runtime and click Install.
+Select the new desired runtime and click OK.

-DataGrip restarts with the new runtime.
+Wait for DataGrip to restart with the new runtime.

-If you want to reset to the default runtime that the IDE initially used, click Use Default.
+To reset back to the default runtime that the IDE initially used, click Use Default Runtime.

 You can also override the runtime used for DataGrip by adding the